dess-mannheim/SurveyGen/docs/guides/tutorial1.md

 Please tell us how you feel about the following parties:
 How do you feel towards The Democratic Party?
 Only respond with exactly one of the following 1: Strongly Dislike|2: Dislike|3: Neiter Dislike nor Like|4: Like|5: Strongly Like.
 ```

-Okay, now we prompt the model to only respond with one of the possible answers.
+Looks good!
+Now we prompt the model to only respond with one of the possible answers.
 Let's see how a small Llama model responds!

 ```python